Sat Oct 10, 2020 | Alan Lefkowitz | Business, Cash Management, Financial Reporting

 There are three primary types of financial statements: Balance Sheet, Income Statement, and Statement of Cash Flows.
-All three contain useful information and must meet certain accounting standards and principles.
+All three contain helpful information and must meet specific accounting standards and principles.

 These statements also serve as a company’s financial record, which a stakeholder or lender can analyze and compare to similar organizations in your industry to understand the health of your business or even to decide if they want to lend you money or invest in your company.

 The Statement of Cash Flows shows the inflows and outflows of cash within an organization.
 In particular, it breaks down activities, by type, that bring in money and activities that use cash.

 For example, this statement tells an investor the amount of cash generated and spent during the operations of a business over a set time.
 Using this information, you can see how much money comes from sales and commissions and how much a company pays for supplies and other types of expenses.

 This information can reveal problems in how someone is running their business and can give clues as to where improvements can be made.

 This financial statement’s other categories typically separated are investing and financing activities.